After months of work, Glimmer is landing in Canary today.

 compatibility on top.
 There are known gaps in the compatibility layer

-• There are still a number of issues in the testing helpers (especially
+that we are still addressing. - There are still a number of issues in the testing helpers (especially

 the faux unit tests that use "isolated containers") that are causing